 - Severe gum disease, also known as periodontitis.

 Though we try to avoid tooth extractions when we can, sometimes the best treatment may be to remove the problem tooth altogether.
 If you’re dealing with one of these symptoms

 What are Wisdom Teeth?

-Wisdom teeth are the third set of molars (molars are the teeth located towards the back of your mouth, used for chewing) in your mouth.
-Wisdom teeth typically emerge (erupt) in a patient’s late teen years or their early twenties.
-In some cases, there is no need to remove wisdom teeth.
-If, for example, there is sufficient room in the jaw, and the teeth emerge fully without crowding the other teeth, then no extraction is necessary.
+Wisdom teeth are the third set of molars in your mouth.
+Molars are the teeth located towards the back of your mouth, used for chewing.
+While the first two sets of molars emerge in early childhood, wisdom teeth typically emerge in a patient’s late teen years or their early twenties.

 When is There a Need to Extract Wisdom Teeth?